MadhuShetty1499/2.AWS_Cloud_Webapp_Lift-Shift/README.md

     + name - app01 & some tags
     + AMI - Ubuntu 22
     + Instance type - t2.micro
-    + select key pair
+    + Select key pair
-    + with default VPC, select Tomcat security group
+    + With default VPC, select Tomcat security group
     + in advanced settings, add user data(bash script = tomcat.sh)
     + launch

-  - Wait for about 10 mins to bring up instances and provisioning services.
+  - Wait for about 10 minutes to bring up instances and provisioning services.

-  Note: Those bash scripts contains installing and provisioning services.
+  Note: Those bash scripts contain installing and provisioning services.
 Go through the scripts <PATH> and also you can install manually by typing those commands into your respective EC2 instances.

   - Login to all instances and check the services are running:
-    + to login - `$ ssh -i <keypair> <user>@<publicIP>` (user name and ssh command can be found by selecting required instance and click on connect => ssh client)
+    + to log in - `$ ssh -i <keypair> <user>@<publicIP>` (user name and ssh command can be found by selecting the required instance and clicking on connect => ssh client)
     + to check the services - `$ systemctl status <servicename>` `$ ss -plunt | grep <portnumber>`
                               `$ netstat -plant | grep <portnumber>`
-                              service name & its ports (can check in application.properties file)
+                              service-name & its ports (can check in application.properties file)
                                 - mariadb (3306)
                                 - memcached (11211)
                                 - rabbitmq-server (5672)